+Her most recent publication is Uncommon Building (Spirit Duplicator, 2017), a collaborative exercise in speculative fiction as a methodology for thinking critically about urban politics and site.
 Additional writings on twentieth-century film and literature have appeared in journals such as Textual Practice and the Oxford Literary Review as well as zines such as The Modernist and All That Is Common.
-Her current creative project – about a comeback by a boyband that never existed – is titled ‘Never Was’.

 ICI Project 2012-14